 large hill.
 There are three roads ahead of us.
 The road on the right

-the right side of the photo).
+the middle-right side of the photo).
 The road in the middle leads to the hiking

 trails, and the road on the left leads around the grizzly bear enclosure

 and to the Scenic

 Chair ride, which goes to the wind turbine area.

 bear and live in the enclosure on Grouse Mountain.
 The enclosure is